Ban On ICE Agent Masks Proposed By NY Lawmaker

-Should federal agents be required to show their faces and wear visible ID while on duty?
+Should federal agents be required to show their face and wear visible ID while on duty?

 -